 The day begins with a visit to Kiyomizu-dera, one the most visited temples in Kyoto.
+You will spend 1.5 hours on foot exploring the temple.

-Next, head to a restored Japanese wooden townhouse and immerse yourself in the culture and enjoy the age-old rituals of a tea ceremony and try your hand at fan painting.
-Also explore Gion, Kyoto's famous geisha district and centre of the city's traditional arts.
+Next, head to a restored Japanese wooden townhouse and immerse yourself in the culture and enjoy the age-old rituals of a tea ceremony and Zen meditation experience.
+Also try your hand at fan painting.